 JR Compliance- an award winning compliance service provider is equipped with experts and necessary resources to assist you complete the sole proprietorship registration.

-Moreover, business structure as a sole proprietorship includes individual freelancers, growing startups, creatives, and settled businesses comprising physical storefronts/workplaces.
+Moreover, business structure as a sole proprietorship company includes individual freelancers, growing startups, creatives, and settled businesses comprising physical storefronts/workplaces.

-To recapitulate, sole proprietorship registration could be perplexed as it involves acquiring several documents.
-With that, you need to ensure appropriate documentation, as, without this, your application for the sole proprietorship registration for MSME or GST registration could be rejected.
+To recapitulate, sole proprietorship registration certificate could be perplexed as it involves acquiring several documents.
+With that, you need to ensure appropriate documentation, as, without this, your application for the sole proprietorship registration certificate for MSME or GST registration could be rejected.

 A proprietor with a shop needs to do this registration.
 Registration under this act defines a shop as a premises,